My NA6 Miata!

 gave me a pair of JDM folding sunvisors.

-Mine was painted in BRG as I got it in red.
+It was painted in BRG as I got it in red and

 I quote myself back from the days: